YanKlInnomme/FoundryVTT-monsterhearts/README.md

 - **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 - **Foundry VTT**: The project is created in accordance with the [Foundry VTT Limited License Agreement for Package Development](https://foundryvtt.com/article/license/).

+## Legal Notice and Module Information

+This module was developed with the approval of the French publisher Lapin Marteau and includes the official French compendiums.
+We have ensured that all content respects copyright regulations.

+For the English version of the module, please note that the English rights holders, Buried Without Ceremony, have not granted permission to include the official English compendiums.
+As a result, they are not present in this version.
+However, the character sheet and game mechanics remain available, as they are based on the Powered by the Apocalypse (PbtA) system.
+This system is open, and its mechanics are free to use as long as no copyrighted text or specific elements are reproduced.

+Therefore, you will find a complete character sheet in English, allowing you to use Monsterhearts game mechanics while respecting legal boundaries.
+For detailed information on moves and other specific content, please refer to the rulebook.

+Thank you for your understanding, and enjoy the game!

 ## Version 1.0.0
  * First release of the module